Greening Our Church

 The GAC established contact with Green Sanctuary (GS) coordinator, Karen Brammer, and established a Winnipeg group at createclimatejustice.net.
 We have included GS topics within our GAC meetings and are currently Stage 2.
 Congregational Assessment.
 GAC/GS would like to roll Stage 3: Creating an Action Plan into the church planning exercise.

 Building and Grounds

 Garbage and Recycling

 The Green Action Committee (GAC) takes responsibility for proper disposal of the waste produced at our church.
 Kitchen users and Winnipeg Harvest program, backed up by custodian, are responsible for emptying garbage and recycling containers into the appropriate city bins outside.
-Winnipeg’s curbside pickup cycle requires congregational members (or custodian, since Covid) set out garbage and recycling bins for pickup Mondays.
+Winnipeg’s curbside pickup cycle requires congregational members set out garbage and recycling bins for pickup Mondays.
 We now manage 1 small and 1 large garbage cart and 1 small and 2 large recycling carts.
 Many members of the committee and congregation volunteer for this activity.